The Archko Volume: Contents

 The texts are otherwise unknown to scholarship, and the volume contains various inconsistencies.
 It quotes an unknown Greek philosopher, "Meeleesen," and includes references to Josephus that do not exist.
 It mistakenly asserts that Philo spoke often of Jesus and that "the scribes of those days were most all Rabbis."
-There are inaccurate descriptions of the library of the Hagia Sophia in Constantinople, the making of papyrus, and an inaccurate chronology for both Philo and Tacitus.
+There are inaccurate descriptions of the library of the Hagia Sophia in Constantinople, the making of papyrus, and an inaccurate chronology for both Philo of Alexandria and Tacitus.
 Contemporaries raised the question of whether Mahan could have possibly made the trip to Rome and Constantinople in less than two months.
 Most tellingly, large portions of "Eli's Story of the Magi" were copied verbatim from the 1880 novel Ben-Hur: A Tale of the Christ.
 At one point, a strange word reveals that a single line of the printed text of Ben-Hur has accidentally been omitted during copying.

 Legacy

 Mahan was summoned before church authorities in September 1885 on charges of falsehood and plagiarism.
 Lew Wallace, American minister to Turkey (and, incidentally, the author of Ben Hur) testified that there was no record of Mahan’s visit to Turkey or to the library of the Hagia Sophia, and that the primary sources he cited were unknown.
 Mahan was convicted and suspended from the ministry for one year.
 He promised to withdraw the book from publication.
 But the book was reprinted many times from 1887 onward by various publishers, since U.S. copyright laws were lax during this period.
 The title Archko Volume appeared during this period, as did the note "Second edition".
 This second edition omits "Eli and the Story of the Magi" and also creates a preface using material from the introductions to the texts.
 No new original material is included, which suggests that this version was produced by a publisher's clerk.
 The omission of the Eli text suggests that the court verdict was known to the reviser.
 As of 2016, modern reprints of the book were still being offered for sale on Amazon.com and other sites.

-The circumstances of composition, the letters to the Boonville Advertiser, and the proceedings of the church court were all investigated by Edgar J. Goodspeed and published in his books Strange New Gospels (1931) and Modern Apocrypha (1956); more recently Per Beskow (1983) has identified Mahan's original sources and reported on subsequent editions of the Archko Volume.
+The circumstances of composition, the letters to the Boonville Advertiser, and the proceedings of the church court were all investigated by Edgar J. Goodspeed and published in his books Strange New Gospels (1931) and Modern Apocrypha (1956); and by Prof. Richard Lloyd Anderson in an article in the Brigham Young University Studies; more recently Per Beskow (1983) has identified Mahan's original sources and reported on subsequent editions of the Archko Volume.